solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 explore the various architecture and deployment options available when deploying an application and its corresponding PostgreSQL database.

-![This image shows a Data Exposed video explaining the benefits that Flexible Server offers for application development.]

-> ![Watch icon] **Watch:** [Develop applications faster with Azure
-> Database for PostgreSQL -- Flexible Server \| Data Exposed]

 This chapter focuses on these subjects:

 ![This image explains the progression of topics in this chapter.]